ndaevor/document-management-system/README.md

 python -m venv venv
 venv\Scripts\activate
--This command sets up a new directory (venv) that contains a clean Python installation and allows you to install packages in isolation from your global Python environment.
+- This command sets up a new directory (venv) that contains a clean Python installation and allows you to install packages in isolation from your global Python environment.

 pip install -r requirements.txt
--installing the requirements
+- installing the requirements

 python manage.py migrate
--applying migrations
+- applying migrations

 python manage.py createsuperuser
--creating superuser
+- creating superuser

 python manage.py runserver